 Somatic Movement Education practices deepen our aptitude for self-inquiry and inner listening.

-Continuum is a Somatic Movement Education practice founded by Emilie Conrad.
+Continuum is a practice of inquiry founded by Emilie Conrad.

 Slowing down and paying attention to breath, sound, movement and relationship to gravity enables us to feel what is moving within us.